LandSharkFive/LSMOne/README.md

 ## Which databases use LSM?

-Cassandra, DynamoDB, HBase, MongoDB, RocksDB, Schylla, etc.  Long list.
+Cassandra, DynamoDB, HBase, MongoDB, RocksDB and Schylla.

 ## References